EELS of Titanium (Ti)

 Table 3508a.
 Main edges of Ti used in EELS analysis.

 Pearson et al. experimentally and theoretically (based on one-electron Hartree-Slater calculations) found that the intensities of L2,3 white lines for most of the 3d and 4d transition metals decreased nearly linearly with increasing atomic number, reflecting the filling of the d states.
 Figure 3508a shows the deconvoluted and background-subtracted L2,3 energy-loss spectra for the 3d transition metals.
 The edge energies are not shown in order to present all the spectra in the same figure, while the intensities of the white lines are scaled simultaneously for all elements.

 Figure 3508a.
 The deconvoluted and background-subtracted L2,3 energy-loss spectra for the 3d transition metals.

-The Ti L2,3 near-edge structures in EELS spectrum for Ti2+, Ti3+ and Ti4+ are different as shown in Figure 3508b.
+The Ti L2,3 near-edge structures in EELS spectrum for Ti2+, Ti3+ and Ti4+ are different as shown in Figure 3508b, indicating a lower oxidation state has L2,3 edges shift slightly towards the lower energy loss.
 Here, the green curve shows the fine structure of Ti2+ state, the blue curve the fine structure of Ti3+ state, and the red curve the fine structure of Ti4+ state.

 Figure 3508b.
 The Ti L2,3 near-edge structures in EELS spectrum for Ti2+, Ti3+, and Ti4+.